The Handley Page Herald was an airliner which showed a lot of potential, but never quite hit the mark in terms of commercial success.

 A preserved Herald in the colours of its final operator, Channel Express, is now on display at this museum after years in storage.

 The forward fuselage and cockpit of this Herald are open to the public at the Highland Aviation Museum in Scotland.

 G-AVPN Yorkshire Air Museum, York, UK

 Sadly this aircraft was complete until recently, but has now been scrapped due to its poor condition after years outside.
-The cockpit was stored at the museum on a recent visit, but may now have been removed from the site.
+The cockpit is now all that remains.
 It wears the colours of Channel Express.